AntoineGagne/memphremagog/README.md

 source ./layers/third-party/poky/oe-init-build-env
 ```

-> [!NOTE]
-> All the following commands will assume that the script has been sourced.
+All the following commands will assume that the script has been sourced.

 ### Layers